coleifer/huey/docs/api.rst

                 time.sleep(n)
                 return n

         Calling the ``slow()`` task will return immediately.
-We can, however, block until the task finishes by waiting for the result:
+We can block until the task finishes by waiting for the result:

         .. code-block:: pycon